vsantin/vsantin/README.md

 * Firestore
 * CosmosDB

-As all of us, I am in love with serverless platforms, I currently working a lot with Firebase and Azure Functions, Service Apps, and CosmosDB.
+Like all of us, I am in love with serverless platforms, I currently working a lot with Firebase and Azure Functions, Service Apps, and CosmosDB.
 Who is not?! 🤷‍♂️
 <!--
 **vsantin/vsantin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.